jacopoMauro/dm552/README.md

 To complete the course the student has to pass a written exam having questions covering all the topics presented in class.
 The written exam will be evaluated using a 7 grades scale with the collaboration of an external examiner.
+No external auxiliary material (e.g., books, personal notes) will be allowed to be used during the exam.